carpentries-i18n/i18n/docs/updating.md

 ### Automation

-This will automated with the script in the `i18n` repository.
+This will be automated with the script in the `i18n` repository.
 Clone or pull the repository and run the following command in the `i18n` directory.

 ```
 sh wrapper.sh --repo r-novice-gapminder --account swcarpentry-ja --update